creamakerspace/website/content/faq.md

 ### What is machine time cost?

-For non-members and members on the Starter plan (after the plan's machine time limits), machine usage has an additional cost based on the machine runtime for the following equipment:
+To allow non-member access to the space and to provide a lower-cost Starter plan, the following equipment has an additional cost based on machine runtime:

 - Laser Cutter: $10 per 15 min
 - 3D Printer: $4 per hour
 - CNC Router: $15 per 30 min

+The Starter plan includes a reasonable allotment of machine time before machine time costs apply.
 Upgrade to the Maker plan for unlimited machine time where we don't charge any machine time cost.

 These costs assume you are certified to use the equipment.
 If not, see the Guided Usage Costs.